CB

 Recording the responses

-The administrator must download the scoresheet and record responses using a pen.
+The administrator must print the scoresheet and record responses using a pen.
 The scoresheet includes additional information relevant for clinical interpretation and should be completed carefully.

-You may wish to video record the responses for the following items, so you can double-check your scoring afterwards:
+You may wish to video record the responses for these BSL CST items, so you can double-check your scoring afterwards:

 • BSL Production